sway

 }

-Upon entering this mode, I have the choice of selecting the kind of screenshot I would like to take, which will then be placed in a standard directory for me to grab.
+Upon entering this mode, I have the choice of selecting the kind of screenshot I would like to take, which will then be placed in a predefined location.

 mode $screenshot_mode bindsym {